tommai78101/IRCBot/README.md

 6. To reload your plugins, type `"/reload"` in the command prompt/terminal to reload all plugins.
 7. Type `/help` for all the information you need to know.

+### Known Issues:

+* This IRC client does not support all `/CTCP` commands, and only complies with bare minimum requirements from IRC channel servers.
+* This IRC client may not support certain commands.
+If you use a certain command you see wrongly, please file an issues report about this.

 ### Credits:

 **asperatology (wedr) / tom_mai78101** - For the creation of the IRC Bot Client.
 **yellows8** - Many contributions on finding required firmware update versions.

 ### License: